mlpen/Nystromformer/README.md

 # Nystromformer: A Nystrom-based Algorithm for Approximating Self-Attention

 ### Feb 17th, 2021
-We have released the source code of PyTorch reimplementation of LRA benchmask, which is to evaluate the generalization ability of models on diverse longer sequence tasks.
+We have released the source code of PyTorch reimplementation of Long Range Arena (LRA) benchmark, which is to evaluate the generalization ability of models on diverse longer sequence tasks.
+Our codes are based on the [official Jax LRA implementation](https://github.com/google-research/long-range-arena).
+Reformer PyTorch implementation is from [huggingface](https://github.com/huggingface/transformers) and Performer PyTorch implementation is from [lucidrains](https://github.com/lucidrains/performer-pytorch).

 ### Feb 14th, 2021
 We have released the scores on individual LRA tasks.